nix-community/NUR/README.md

 - Experiments

-## Why package sets instead of a overlays?
+## Why package sets instead of overlays?

 To make it easier to review nix expression NUR makes it obvious where the package is coming from.